 Other apps, including the Mail application, will require you to select the “Share” button first.
 The Share button looks like a square with an arrow pointing upward.
 For example, if you have opened a PDF file in Dropbox, you can save it to iBooks by tapping the Share icon.
 When you tap the icon, a list of options will appear.
 Select Open In and then select “Copy to iBooks”.

 After the file opens in iBooks, it will automatically be saved to the reading app.
 So, when you go back to your iBooks library, you will see it sitting on your PDFs shelf.

 You can switch between books and PDFs by selecting the tab at the center-top of the bookshelf.
-Depending on which shelf you are in, it will either read, “Books,” “Purchased Books,” or “PDFs.”
+Depending on which shelf you are in, it will either read, Books, Audiobooks, or PDFs.

 You can save any PDF to iBooks on the iPhone, iPad and iPod touch.
-You just have to make sure the app is installed on your devices before you select the Open In tab.
+You just have to make sure the app is installed on your devices before you select the Open In tab or the Share option.
 Now you can save all of those digital role-playing game books you backed on Kickstarter right in iBooks.
 Game on!